Adamstown, New South Wales

 Adamstown is a suburb of Newcastle, New South Wales, Australia, located 6 km from Newcastle's central business district.
 It is split between the City of Newcastle and City of Lake Macquarie local government areas.

 History

-The suburb takes its name from Thomas Adams, who purchased a land grant of 54 acres of Crown land.
+The suburb takes its name from Thomas Adam, who purchased a land grant of 54 acres of Crown land.

-Adamstown officially became a suburb in 1885 and the first council was elected in 1886 with the council chambers being completed in 1892.
+Adamstown (Adam’s Town) officially became a suburb in 1885 and the first council was elected in 1886 with the council chambers being completed in 1892.
 In 1938 Adamstown merged into other local council areas to become the areas of Greater Newcastle.